scikit-bio/scikit-bio/doc/source/development/coding_guidelines.rst

 - *Good names are hard to find.* Don't be afraid to change names except when they are part of interfaces that other people are also using.
 It may take some time working with the code to come up with reasonable names for everything: if you have unit tests, it's easy to change them, especially with global search and replace.

-- *Use singular names for individual things, plural names for collections.* For example, you'd expect ``self.name`` to hold something like a single string, but ``self.names`` to hold something that you could loop through like a list or dict.
-Sometimes the decision can be tricky: is ``self.index`` an int holding a positon, or a dict holding records keyed by name for easy lookup?
+- *Use singular names for individual things, plural names for collections.* For example, you'd expect ``self.name`` to hold something like a single string, but ``self.names`` to hold something that you could loop through like a list or dictionary.
+Sometimes the decision can be tricky: is ``self.index`` an integer holding a positon, or a dictionary holding records keyed by name for easy lookup?
 If you find yourself wondering these things, the name should probably be changed to avoid the problem: try ``self.position`` or ``self.look_up``.

 - *Don't make the type part of the name.* You might want to change the implementation later.
 Use ``Records`` rather than ``RecordDict`` or ``RecordList``, etc. Don't use Hungarian Notation either (i.e. where you prefix the name with the type).

-- *Make the name as precise as possible.* If the variable is the name of the input file, call it ``infile_name``, not ``input`` or ``file`` (which you shouldn't use anyway, since they're keywords), and not ``infile`` (because that looks like it should be a file object, not just its name).
+- *Make the name as precise as possible.* If the variable is the path of the input file, call it ``input_fp``, not ``input`` or ``file`` (which you shouldn't use anyway, since they're keywords), and not ``infile`` (because that looks like it should be a file object, not just its name).

 - *Use* ``result`` *to store the value that will be returned from a method or function.* Use ``data`` for input in cases where the function or method acts on arbitrary data (e.g. sequence data, or a list of numbers, etc.) unless a more descriptive name is appropriate.